Frequently Asked Questions

 Email: apaaccred@apa.org

-A: View the latest information about tuition and fees by viewing the Student Admissions, Outcomes and Other Data page.
+View the latest information about tuition and fees by viewing the Student Admissions, Outcomes and Other Data page.

 WSPP does not offer housing, though we do send incoming students a detailed overview of moving and living in the city where they will be attending classes.
-Students are encouraged to speak with one of our current student representatives to discuss housing options in and around Milwaukee.

-No. While some specific course instructors may utilize on-line resources, WSPP’s courses are only offered in-person as we believe that the in-person relational context for learning is a valuable component of our educational format.
+No. While some specific course instructors may utilize online resources, WSPP’s courses are only offered in-person as we believe that the in-person relational context for learning is a valuable component of our educational format.

 WSPP offers several scholarships and assistantships.
 In addition, WSPP participates in the Federal student loan program.
 Information about the financial aid options available to students can be found here: Financial Aid

 No. Each student who enrolls at WSPP is expected to complete all requirements of our program, including the Master’s degree in clinical psychology.
-Students with prior graduate work may transfer up to 18 course credits and some supervised practicum hours, assuming these meet certain requirements.
-Please see the Program Requirements page for further information.

 Yes.
 WSPP does offer part-time status to interested students.
 This, obviously, will impact students’ time to completion of the degree requirements.
-Please see the Program Requirements page for further information.

 For more information contact: